makelinux/gitm/README.md

 Features:

+ * Can be installed as git custom command:
+	$ git m -h

  * Replicates standalone repositories which are not included in repo or submodules.

  * Perform git command from outer directory